Field House Cottage details

 The holiday cottage

 This traditional stone building was formerly a barn, known as a 'fieldhouse', before being converted into comfortable living accommodation.

 Fully furnished and equipped to a high standard, the cottage sleeps up to 4-6 people and features:

 - Kitchen / dining room with access to two patio areas - perfect for barbeques.
 Fitted with oven, hob, fridge and dishwasher plus microwave, kettle, toaster.
 High chair also available.

 - Separate comfortable sitting room with views across the garden.
 Equipped with Smart TV, radio / iPod dock and a selection of books and games.

 - Two upstairs bedrooms, one with a flexible zip and link super king / twin bed arrangement; the second is a twin bedroom.
 A cot can be provided on request.
 Additional sofa bed in the sitting room.

 - Upstairs bathroom with combined bath / shower.

 - Barbeque, freezer and storage for bikes and climbing gear.

-- Ample off-road parking next to the cottage.
+- Off-road parking for up to 3 cars next to the cottage.